Analysis of the stabilized supralinear network

 \offlatexfilter

-{ \slshape $^1$Center for Theoretical Neuroscience, $^1$Dept. of Neuroscience, $^2$Doctoral Program in Neurobiology and Behavior, $^3$Swartz Program in Theoretical Neuroscience, and $^4$Kavli Institute for Brain Science, College of Physicians and Surgeons, Columbia University, NY, NY 10032.\\ $^*$: These authors contributed equally to this work.\\ $^\dagger$ To whom correspondence should be addressed: ken@neurotheory.columbia.edu.} \onlatexfilter
+{ \slshape $^1$Center for Theoretical Neuroscience, $^1$Dept. of Neuroscience, $^2$Doctoral Program in Neurobiology and Behavior, $^3$Swartz Program in Theoretical Neuroscience, and $^4$Kavli Institute for Brain Science, College of Physicians and Surgeons, Columbia University, NY, NY 10032.\\ $^* $: These authors contributed equally to this work.\\ $^\dagger$: To whom correspondence should be addressed: ken@neurotheory.columbia.edu.\\ $^ \ddagger $: This preprint has been published as a peer-reviewed article:}\\ Ahmadian, Y., Rubin, D.~B., \& Miller, K.~D. (2013). {Analysis of the stabilized supralinear network.} \emph{Neural Computation, 25}, 1994--2037. { (This preprint differs from the published article in that here Figs.~1 and 4 are in color, and we have added ``$k=0.04$" to the caption of Fig.~2.)}